j4w8n/supakit/README.md

 ## Differences from the official Supabase Sveltekit auth helper
 - Uses `httpOnly` cookies, for tighter security against XSS.
-- You can use your own Supabase clients or the built-in Supakit clients.
+- You can use your own Supabase clients or the clients provided by Supakit.
 - Offers a writable and secure "session" store, which is hydrated with Supabase user info after login/logout.

 ## Install